thiagomgd/geekosaurblog/src/posts/2020/06/the_king_eternal_monarch_first_impressions.md

 The premise is interesting: the king of an alternate Korea comes to our world.
 The alternate world is not entirely different from ours, the main difference being that they still have a king, while in our world Korea is a democracy.

-{{< figure caption="Its cool to see a modern toy in this kind of setting"  alt="giving his friend a toy sword" src="https://i.imgur.com/dtdXqa6.gif" >}}
+{% figure "https://i.imgur.com/dtdXqa6.gif", "Its cool to see a modern toy in this kind of setting", "", "giving his friend a toy sword"  %}

 I liked the references to Alice in Wonderland / Through the Looking-Glass.
 It was cool seeing it being read in the alternate world!
 Also, I would enjoy having crazy, weid things happening as in Alice.